Boynton and Windsor

 The Boynton and The Windsor are a pair historic buildings at 718 and 720 Main Street in Worcester, Massachusetts.
 They are nearly identical brick apartment buildings that were constructed c.
 1887 to designs by Barker & Nourse, and are well preserved instances of late 19th century apartment house construction that once lined Main Street for many blocks.
 Of the two the Boynton (718 Main Street) is the better preserved, with an unaltered exterior.

-The buildings were listed on the National Register of Historic Places in 1980.
+The buildings were listed on the National Register of Historic Places in 1980, and were included in the Main Street and Murray Avenue Historic District in 2022.